Add multiple domains or domain aliases

 To see Domains, you might have to click More controls at the bottom.

-- Click Manage domains Add a domain or a domain alias.
+- Click Add a domain or a domain alias.

 - Choose how to add the domain:

-- Add a domain alias of primary-domain-name: This gives everyone in your primary domain an email address at the alias domain.
-(Note: To add a domain alias to secondary domain, you must use the Domains Aliases API.)
+- Add a domain alias of primary-domain-name: Everyone in your primary domain gets an email address at the alias domain.
+(To add a domain alias to secondary domain, use the Domains Aliases API.)